Use the tidbcloud_dedicated_vpc_peering Resource

 - You can also see the results of this

-.
-It will add a new resource, and no resource will be changed or destroyed. known after apply
+apply.
+It will add a new resource, and no resource will be changed or destroyed. known after applyindicates that you will get the corresponding value afterapply.

 If everything in your plan looks fine, type

-until you approve the VPC peering connection in your cloud provider console.
-After you approve the VPC peering connection, you can take Approve and Configure the VPC Peering as a reference, the status will change toActive
+Creatinguntil you approve the VPC peering connection in your cloud provider console.
+After you approve the VPC peering connection, you can take Approve and Configure the VPC Peering as a reference, the status will change toActive.Use the

 Import a TiDB Cloud Dedicated VPC peering

-For a TiDB Cloud Dedicated VPC peering that is not managed by Terraform, you can use Terraform to manage it just by importing it.
+For a TiDB Cloud Dedicated VPC peering that is not managed by Terraform, you can bring it under Terraform management by importing it.

 For example, you can import a VPC peering that is not created by Terraform.